alexhang212/SparrowVis_Pipeline/README.md

 # Sparrow Vis: A pipeline to pre-process and analyse sparrow provisioning videos

 Hi and welcome to SparrowVis!!
 This is the documentation and instructions to run and extract data from House Sparrow provisioning videos on Lundy.
-I will try to break it down and make it as easy as possible!
+I will try to break it down and make it as easy as possible.

+For a more readable version of this documentation, you can visit: https://github.com/alexhang212/SparrowVis_Pipeline

 Here is the pipeline and the general workflow:
 1. Open source software called Deep Meerkat (Weinstein, 2018) to identify movement frames